mwcoleman/mwcoleman.github.io/_posts/2021-07-09-Tensorflow-Top3.md

 ---
-title: TF
+title: Tensorflow data pipelines and model predictions
 mathjax: Tips
 categories:
   - true
 tags:
   - true
+published: true
 ---

-This is all about getting data into the right format for a model.
-The ins and outs.

-*Waffle*

-A year into the Masters of A.I. at Monash and so far we've covered plenty of the foundations; probability theory, statistical/shallow learning methods, and domain specific knowledge in NLP and CV.
-I've really enjoyed learning about latent variable modelling, unsupervised/clustering methods and how different models find structure in data.
-Next up is deep learning and the research stream.
-I figured it makes sense to get to know the framework we'll be using before this happens, so I've been running through the excellent [Tensorflow 2 for Deep Learning](https://www.coursera.org/specializations/tensorflow2-deeplearning) by Imperial College London Specialisation on Coursera.

-Here's 5 important topics we have explored.
 This is intended as a quick reference for myself and any others who might benefit from it.
-Training/evaluating Models have been left out for now as there is plenty of information on this elsewhere.
-The (vital) knowledge I lacked has been in preprocessing, pipelines, and predictions.
+It focuses on getting custom data of various formats into a model.
+It doesn't cover using the in-built datasets, building or evaluating models.